 “Well I’m going to notify her that you’re ready so that she can head over.
 We don’t want you to start pushing without her here.
 Let me know when you feel a change in your contractions.”
 She got on the phone to call the doctor.
 All of a sudden my stomach started lightly feeling like it was convulsing and a strong pressure started forming in my pelvis.
 This wasn’t quite the feeling I was expecting.
 I had been told when you’re ready to push it will feel like you need to take a bowel movement.
 To me it was the convulsions I was having that let me know I was ready.

 “I think I’m ready!”
 I screamed.
 “Tell her to come now!”
-I had a few more contractions before the doctor arrived and my convulsions started getting more intense.
+The doctor arrived a few minutes later and my convulsions started getting more intense.
 I couldn’t just breathe through the contractions like I had before.
 Instead, I pretended like I was blowing out candles on a cake with each exhale and giving just the slightest push with those exhales.

 I told my husband I thought I wanted to turn around and push on all fours.
 The nurse said that I would have to push on my back.
 “What?
 My doctor said I could push from any position as long as I’m on the bed” I exclaimed between contractions.
 “The protocol with the on call doctor is to push on your back” the nurse replied.

-I was beyond frustrated.
+This was beyond frusterating.
 I did not feel like being on my back was a natural pushing position at that moment.
 The doctor arrived a few minutes later and suited up.
 “You can roll over on your back now and start pushing when you’re ready” she said.

 That’s when the waterworks started.
 “I don’t want to!”
 I cried.
-I couldn’t put into words what I was feeling.
-I didn’t want to push on my back.
-I also just didn’t want to push period!
+Words couldn’t describe what I was feeling.
+First of all, I didn’t want to push on my back.
+Also, I just didn’t want to push period!
 The terrible memories of the pain of pushing for 3 hours with my daughter came flooding back to me in that moment.
 “I don’t want to!
 Just a few more contractions” I pleaded.
 My impractical logic in this emotional state was that maybe if I stayed on my side long enough, Leo would just come out on his own and I wouldn’t have to push.
 It could just be over without having to do anymore work.
 Obviously that doesn’t happen so after another contraction the nursed rolled me over against my will.